Overview

 - Ensure the Umbrella roaming client computer uses the same policy at all times.

-- Always having the Umbrella roaming client's computer hostname always identifiable in reports (instead of the network identity) for granular reports.
+- Always having the Umbrella roaming client's hostname identifiable in reports (instead of the network identity) - for granular reporting.

 Operating Modes